 The VIN is a unique series of numbers and capital letters, assigned to RVs by the manufacturer of your motorhome or travel trailer.
 The VIN authenticates the vehicle registration and its proof of ownership.
 The VIN on your RV can give the following data:

-getting a travel trailer.
+There is a lot you can learn about the vehicle with a simple vehicle search by VIN before getting a travel trailer.
 This will give you a more accurate picture of the Trailer you wish to buy.

 In order for you to get a good look for the VIN on your travel trailer; you need to make sure it’s parked securely.
 This is because you may need to look at every angle to get the number.